hawk/lux/doc/lux.md

 wait in `PollTimeout` milliseconds for more output before it tries to match it against any [regular expression][]s.
 It defaults to `0`.
-If you want to experiment with it, `100` milliseconds (1/10 second) can be a reasonable value.
+If you want to experiment with it, `100` milliseconds (1/10 second) can be a resonable value.

 **--risky\_threshold RiskyThreshold**
 An experimental timeout setting.